Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/MULTITENANCY/ANALYSIS.md

 * Debezium/Kafka (Topic-per-Instance Segregation)
   * Publish changes into instance-based topics to make it more feasible to implement appropriate authorization guardrails for 3rd party Kafka consumers.

 ℹ️ After analysis and evaluation, plans for utilizing OpenSearch/ElasticSearch to support the API's read load are being dropped.
+They cannot provide the required support for deep offset-based pagination, which is an anti-pattern for modern search engines.
+Separately, replacement of the current index-per-resource approach would require considerable work including model-informed index generation.
 Support for Kafka will remain as an optional feature of the DMS specifically for hosts with consumers with use cases that would benefit from streaming data.